russpos/markdowner/README.md

 # markdowner
 A simple `markdown` to HTML server.
 Comes with the bin file `mdview`.

+## Installation

+To install, simply use `npm`:

+    npm install -g markdowner

+This will install the libs, as well as the bin script `mdview`.

 ## Usage

 To use `mdview`, simply point it to the path of the file you are working on: